Powerful Natural Remedy for Seborrheic Dermatitis...

 Finally, make sure you eliminate all refined sugars and acid forming foods (processed foods, meat, processed dairy, breads, etc) from your diet.
 These foods allow the bad bacteria to grow and thrive because this is what they feed on!

 #4.
 Omega-3 and Vitamin D: Omega-3 fatty acids, along with plenty of vitamin D, are crucial for curing seborrheic dermatitis.
 In fact, one of the first signs of skin diseases is a deficiency of these essential nutrients.
 So make sure you take a high strength omega-3 supplement (krill oil is the best

 ) along with some vitamin D3.
 The minimum recommended dose of vitamin D per day is now up to 5000 IU so make sure you get this amount.
-To do this, you will the high strength vitamin D
+To do this, you will need a high strength vitamin D supplement.

 In addition to these, be sure to eat plenty of flaxseed's, sesame seeds and chia seeds for their high omega-3 content.

 #5.
 Honey: Honey is a potent broad spectrum antibacterial and anti-fungal food.
 It works a treat for removing the fungus that causes seborrheic dermatitis, both internally and topically.

 A recent study proves this...
 In the study, 20 male patients and 10 females between the ages of 15 and 60 years with seborrheic dermatitis symptoms, including scaling, itching and hair loss, were instructed to apply diluted crude honey (90% honey diluted in warm water) every second day on their lesions by gently rubbing for a period of 2-3 minutes.
 After 3 hours, the honey was rinsed off with warm water.
 The patients were then monitored for changes in itching, scaling, hair loss and lesions during the treatment period of 4 weeks.